 Ontario is currently under a state of emergency:

-- All gatherings of 50 people or more are prohibited.
+- All gatherings of 5 people or more are prohibited, with few exceptions.

 - All parades, public events and gatherings are cancelled or closed, including at places of worship.